 - We’re fast.
 Often, we’re ready to help remove your junk as soon as the next day and can schedule removal whenever suits your needs.

 - We’re polite and professional.
 Whether you have construction debris, used furniture, or a hoarding situation, we’ll help clear it out.
 We even handle hoards with sensitivity and respect, as they deserve.

 - We take pretty much anything.
 While some kinds of junk, like bricks and stones, may have special considerations like the weight limits of our trucks, we’ll still haul it away.

 - We do everything we can to recycle and reuse what we process.
 Our partners can help recycle anything that we can recycle.
-Anything that can be cleaned up, repaired, and reused, will be recycled through the community or donated to local organizations like Habitat for Humanity.
+Anything that can be cleaned up and reused, will be recycled through the community or donated to local organizations like Habitat for Humanity or other donation centers.
 We will also recycle anything we can recycle instead of funneled to a landfill.
 Hazardous chemicals and other waste, including e-waste, are also handled properly.
 Only the bare minimum of unrecoverable trash is forwarded to landfills.